iwasz/zephyr-grbl/README.md

   * [x] Może zamiast wkrętów uzyć śrubek 2mm

 # SW TODO
-* [ ] Default clock configuration results in 96MHz only, while the CPU is 600MHz capable I think.
+* [ ] Default clock configuration (H7) results in 96MHz only, while the CPU is 600MHz capable I think.
+* [ ] Baudrate should be configured in dts file, not in the macro.

 # ~~GRBL main modifications~~